frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### Types and Formats

 `type` and `format` properties are used to give the type of the field (string, number etc) - see below for more detail.
-If type is not provided a consumer `MUST` use the `any` type for the field instead of inferring it from the field's values.
+If type is not provided a consumer `MUST` utilize the `any` type for the field instead of inferring it from the field's values.

 A field's `type` property is a string indicating the type of this field.